 Portrait, the human figure and religious sculpture are constant throughout his creations, particularly noticeable in his work for state or town hall authorities, and for private collections across Europe, USA and Asia.

-He has five childrean and six grandchildren.
+Married with Ma Teresa Colomer, he had five childrean and six grandchildren.